agiliq/agiliq-jekyll/_posts/2021-07-09-django-apm-with-datadog.md

 Features

-- Allows developer to analyse each request in depth so that developer can see what part of the application is taking more time.
+- Allows developer to analyze each request in depth, so that developer can see what part of the application is taking more time.
-- It gives the insights on how freequently an API or web page is failing or accessing
+- It gives the insights on how frequently an API or web page is failing or accessing
 - It allows to set the *alerts* so that developers can be notified if anything goes wrong.
-- It allows clear insights on database queries so that dev's can analyse the issue and fix/improve the DB/Query performance.
+- It allows clear insights on database queries so that dev's can analyze the issue and fix/improve the DB/Query performance.
 - It allows to create the dashboards for different application events and create alerts based on the events. so that people will know before it impact the business.
 - It supports different languages and their frameworks also.